SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 |

-SayWhat calls itself "your unfair advantage on LinkedIn," and it is one of the few tools in the category with a real thesis: LinkedIn posts are pipeline, so writing, analytics, engagement and lead tracking should live in one product.
+SayWhat is one of the few tools in the category with a real thesis: LinkedIn posts are pipeline, so writing, analytics, engagement and lead tracking should live in one product.

 Its pricing is also one of the most distinctive on the market: a meter on the writing, tiered from $59.99 to $299.99 per month, with the much-praised community sold separately.

-This review walks the product as documented on its own site, does the per-tier math the pricing page leaves to you, and reads the public record, including what our research corpus says about who actually talks about SayWhat on LinkedIn.
-If you already know you want a different tool, the full field is in our SayWhat alternatives guide.
+This review walks the product as documented on its own site, does the per-tier math the pricing page leaves to you, and reads the public record, including what our research corpus says about who is actually talking about SayWhat.

 TL;DR: SayWhat meters its AI writing (10 to 300 credits per cycle, $59.99 to $299.99/mo), sells the community as a $99/mo add-on, and runs through your browser.
 Strong analytics and lead tracking; no Trustpilot record, and 66% of its LinkedIn mentions are its own CEO.
 The 7-day trial carries the proof.

 SayWhat is an AI-powered LinkedIn content platform founded in 2024 by Will McTighe (CEO) and Pierce Freeman (CTO).
-McTighe is the public face and a genuinely excellent LinkedIn creator in his own right, 439,000 followers as of June 2026.
+McTighe is the public face and a genuinely strong LinkedIn creator in his own right, with a 439,000-follower audience.

 The pitch is coherent and sales-shaped.
-The questions a buyer needs answered are quieter ones: how much writing the meter actually allows per tier, what is included versus added on, and how the product connects to LinkedIn.
-That is the rest of this review.
+The questions a buyer needs answered are quieter ones: how much writing the meter allows per tier, what is included versus added on, and how the product connects to LinkedIn.

 Everything you need to grow on LinkedIn.
 In one place.